WICG/service-worker-static-routing-api/final-form.md

   RouterSourceBehaviorEnum behaviorEnum = "finish-with-success";
 };

-enum RouterSourceEnum { "network", "cache", "fetch-event", "race-network-and-fetch-handler" };
+enum RouterSourceEnum { "network", "cache", "fetch-event", "race-network-and-fetch-handler", "race-network-and-cache" };

 // Behavior on successful response.
 // finish-with-success: finish getting a response if the source is successful. (default)